okaram/IntroJava/sessions/Summer2016/Assignments/An.md

 ```git checkout master```

 ```git pull origin master```

-# Verifying and submitting

-Open git-bash, and then

 ### Navigate to assignment folder
 ```cd ~/Documents/projects/cs5000/a#n```   (or simply ```cd a#n``` if you're already in cs5000)